aman1064/productlisting/README.md

 * Clone the project by using following command "git clone https://github.com/aman1064/productlisting.git"
 * Go to project directory where pom.xml is present and run following command "mvn clean package"
 * The final build will be present in target directory with name api-server-0.0.1-SNAPSHOT.jar
+* There is a dump folder with this repo.
+It contains the mongodb dump that can be used to play with this project.

 ### Running the project
 * To run simply do java -jar api-server-0.0.1-SNAPSHOT.jar --aws.access.key=accessKey --aws.secret.key=secretKey
-* To check list of API present in the system go to following url http://localhost:8080/swagger-ui.html
+* To check list of API present in the system go to following url http://localhost:8080/swagger-ui.html.
+This page should provide you with the list of api in this project.

 ### List of API
 * User Registration: To register user.
 Please note this api saves raw password in database.
 In realword applications this needs to be hashed before getting saved in DB.
 I usually use BCrypt Encoder for it.